 Commission rates in the U.S. are established pursuant to negotiations with the broker based on the quality and quantity of execution services provided by the broker in the light of generally prevailing rates.
 The allocation of orders among brokers and the commission rates paid are reviewed periodically by the Trustees.
 The amount of brokerage commissions paid by a Fund may vary substantially from year to year because of differences in shareholder purchase and redemption activity, portfolio turnover rates and other factors.

-During the fiscal years ended November 30, 2024, November 30, 2023, and November 30, 2022, the Funds paid brokerage commissions as follows:
+For the fiscal years ended December 31, 2024 and December 31, 2023, each Fund paid brokerage commissions as follows.